Table of Contents:

 From Down River To Flat Water Paddling!

 We would start to see reminders of that impact.
-In years past we had seen similar dead tree trunks in Sucker Gut Lake on our way to Maple Mountain.
+In years past, we had seen similar dead tree trunks in Sucker Gut Lake on our way to Maple Mountain.
 At the time, we didn’t even know how they had come to be like that!
-Here we were at the end of the South Channel where it soon becomes Willow Island Lake and we were seeing the same thing.
+Here we were at the end of the South Channel, where it soon becomes Willow Island Lake, and we saw the same thing.

 We paddled almost to the end of the South Channel before stopping at a spacious south-facing campsite around 1:00 p.m.
 Before we did anything else, we had lunch.
-Then we strung a line between a couple of trees and put out our gear to catch the wind and occasional rays of sun; the previous day had been a wet one.
+Then we strung a line between a couple of trees and put out our gear to catch the wind and occasional rays of the sun; the previous day had been wet.

-I also had some time to continue my quest for the blue mushroom, the Lactarius indigo.
-Thanks to the day’s slips and falls I found I could not even bend down completely to frame my macro shots the way I wanted.
-Luckily the camera’s LCD screen is hinged so I was able to compensate.
+I also had time to continue my quest for the blue mushroom, the Lactarius indigo.
+Thanks to the day’s slips and falls, I could not even bend down completely to frame my macro shots the way I wanted.
+Luckily the camera’s LCD screen is hinged, so I could compensate.

-By 8:00 it was all but dark but for a while before that, we enjoyed the sun’s fading presence as it slipped down in the western sky.
+By 8:00, it was all but dark, but for a while before that, we enjoyed the sun’s fading presence as it slipped into the western horizon.

 Along with my leg aches and pains, I had somehow come down with whatever had ailed Max five days previously – some sort of digestive upset that had me leaving the tent four or five times during the night for a visit to the box you see below.

-I considered Giardiasis or “beaver fever” as the cause of the symptoms I was experiencing but the fact that the next day I was feeling much better – just as Max had the day after his bout of whatever – seems to eliminate that as an explanation.
+I considered Giardiasis or “beaver fever” as the cause of the symptoms I was experiencing.
+However, the next morning I was feeling much better – just as Max had the day after his bout of whatever – so that eliminated giardia as an explanation.

 Our weather app and the emails from home told us that the next day would be a very wet day in Temagami.
 We had a new “problem”: did we stay put the next day as the incoming weather system did its thing – or did we keep on going?